 Top 5 Golf Exercises for a Better Swing

 Strength training is not just for bodybuilders or athletes in high-intensity sports.
 For golfers, it plays a critical role in improving swing mechanics, power and injury prevention.
-A well-rounded golf gym workout can improve your rotation by increasing flexibility in key areas, such as the hips, shoulders and spine.
-As well as strengthening the most active muscles used in the swing leading to consistent powerful swings.
+A well-rounded golf workout can improve your rotation by increasing flexibility in key areas, such as the hips, shoulders and spine.
+As well as strengthening the most active muscles used in the swing leading to consistent powerful golf shots.

 At J Golf Fitness, I use a variety of strength and mobility exercises to help golfers improve their swing and play their best golf for years to come.
 Here are some of my favorite exercises that you can start doing at the gym today.